martyndavies/ag-mixes-example/README.md

 The whole thing was styled relatively basically using Skeleton, a lightweight CSS framework for building quick layouts.

+### What else can we do with this data?

+Hooking up the Algolia Alexa helper seems like a logical next step, as well as the opportunity to build a secondary index that allows people to see in how many _different_ mixes the same track was played.

 ### Additional

 Outside of the web app implementation of this newly gathered index, there is also a Serverless implementation of a REST API for it in progress as well.
 You can see how it's getting on, [over here](https://github.com/martyndavies/essential-mix-api).